Upstream event strategy and operational architecture

 What this actually means

-This is the disciplined work that happens before contracts are signed, budgets are announced, and public visibility increases.
+This is the disciplined event operations work that happens before contracts are signed, budgets are announced, vendors are locked, accessibility needs are pushed downstream, and public visibility increases.

 The goal is not just a good event plan.
 The goal is an event environment that can actually hold under pressure.

-That protects credibility, financial stability, and internal alignment before momentum makes correction harder than it needs to be.
+That protects credibility, financial stability, access, stakeholder trust, and internal alignment before momentum makes correction harder than it needs to be.

 Where this support matters most